-The bill does not allocate any funding or authorize new positions, and while it is expected to have a minor fiscal impact on state, county, and local law enforcement agencies due to the costs associated with producing these reports, the exact financial implications are indeterminable.
-The New Hampshire Municipal Association has indicated that there may be minimal costs related to staff time for preparing and reviewing reports, but these are expected to be under $10,000 for individual municipalities.
-The bill is set to take effect 60 days after its passage.
+The bill is set to take effect 60 days after its passage and does not allocate new funding or positions.
+While it is expected to have a minor fiscal impact on state, county, and local law enforcement agencies due to the costs associated with producing copies of reports, these costs are indeterminable as they depend on the number of requests made by victims.
+The New Hampshire Municipal Association anticipates minimal costs related to staff time for preparing and reviewing reports, while the New Hampshire Association of Counties does not foresee significant costs for county governments.
+Overall, the bill aims to improve support for crime victims by ensuring they have access to important documentation related to their cases.

 As Amended by the House: 21-M:8-k